counterdao/dss/README.md

 Within the `Sum` an `Inc` represents a stored ICV (Integer Counter Value).
 The attributes of an `Inc` are:
 - `net`: The counter value.
-- `tab`: The sum of all counter increments.
+- `tab`: The sum of all counter increment values.
-- `tax`: The sum of all counter decrements.
+- `tax`: The sum of all counter decrement values.
-- `num`: Total number of counter operations, i.e. sum of increments, decrements, and resets.
+- `num`: Total number of counter operations, i.e. count of all `frob` and `zero` calls to this `Inc`.
 - `hop`: The counter's increment unit.

 Functions: